brandonandre/OC-Transpo-Audrino/README.md

 | Blinking Light      | Wait for the next bus.
 Bus at the stop.|

 ## Reading OLED display
-Once it connects to the internet and retrives the OC Transpo API you will be shown a display
+Once it connects to the internet and retrives the OC Transpo API you will be shown on the display with a number.

 # Building
 1. Change the API App ID and Secret code.